WeSpeakEnglish/ANTIRTOS_C/README.md

   Q3_Pull();
 }
 ```
-## Conveyers of pointers of delayed functions without parameters
+## Delayed conveyers of pointers of functions without parameters
 Do you need just to delay some function from execution?
 Do not wait any more!
 ### 1. Initialize:
 ```c